Trainings & Conferences

 Such as but not limited to: nursing care, ICU/critical care, evidence-based care

-Such as but not limited to: rehab continuum of care, communication disorders after stroke, depression, new technologies
+Such as but not limited to: rehab continuum of care, communication disorders after stroke or heart attack, depression, new technologies

 Rural Health / public health